 There are different ways to get a tan, and you can combine them in order to achieve that glowing, luminous look.

-You can tan in the sun with a spray tan, or with a fake tan, but you need to be mindful of your skin exposure, and remember that while your skin may look very dark due to the spray tan, it’s not actually dark, and you don’t get any of the protection that comes with dark skin.
+You can tan in the sun with a spray tan, or with a fake tan, but you need to be mindful of your skin exposure.
+Remember that while your skin may look very dark due to the spray tan, it’s not actually dark, and you don’t get any of the protection that comes with dark skin.
+Be sure to apply protection from the sun.